- 2019 Conference

-1. By the end of the session participants will be able to identify the circles of sexuality as a tool for defining sexuality.
+1. By the end of the session, participants will be able to identify common fears among couples experiencing transition.

-3. By the end of the session participants will be able to explain why divergent thinking is part of creating inclusive spaces.
+3. By the end of the session, participants will be able to articulate potential positive outcomes for couples experiencing transition.